mehrnaz98/Property-Listings-Project/README.md

 ✔ Interactive UI: A button that dynamically loads the top two reviews.
 ✔ Footer Information: Show current location, time, and temperature in the footer.

-## Live Demo

-You can view the live version of this project here: (View on Netlify)

 ## Project Acknowledgment

 This project was developed as part of the Scrimba Learn Typescript course taught by Ania Kubow.